 We could see a platypus in the middle of the afternoon at Bombala Reserve, with light rain and a bit of wind.
-However, the best time to see a platypus is at dawn or dusk and when there is no movement in the water.
+And they were super active late in the morning at Broken River.

 Did you know the first time British scientists saw a platypus, they thought it was a hoax?